 Once you register your app with ArcGIS Online and you have started named user logins or app logins, you can continue with implementing authentication.
-Follow these links to access the documentation and sample code:

 ArcGIS Marketplace builds on top of investments consumers have already made in ArcGIS and helps them get more out of their maps and data.
 This added value to existing investments is one of the key differences in obtaining products and services from ArcGIS Marketplace compared to other options.
 ArcGIS Marketplace, unlike other app stores, was created to explicitly serve the existing GIS market and user community.
 By using the OAuth 2.0 security standard, users can securely sign in to ArcGIS without exposing their credentials and access the apps and data services they've acquired from marketplace providers.